 This beautiful photo of the beach has a powerful contrast which is distinguishable by the sand and the water.
 This is one way to effectively emphasize the subject, create high contrast with different elements on your frame.
 But the perfect way you can use contrast is to blend color into your photos.

 However, in photography, contrast is synonymous with opposition.
-So to make your composition more interesting find opposite color (black and white), shapes (round and squared), size (big and small), natural element (land and water), you have nearly infinite options to choose from.
+So to make your composition more interesting find the opposite color (black and white), shapes (round and squared), size (big and small), natural element (land and water), you have nearly infinite options to choose from.

 On the other hand, inner workings of color contrast are also very important as this is the most perfect way to use contrast in the photo.
-According to the color theory, contrast is made of pairs of opposing color.
+According to the color theory, contrast is made of pairs of opposing colors.
 You can use the primary color with a complementary color to create more substantial contrast.